SuzeShardlow/SuzeShardlow.github.io/_posts/2020-08-14-wtf-is-a-recession.md

 The third started in spring 2008 and, again, lasted for five quarters.
 By then, I was working and saving to buy a house.
 This downturn was scary for different reasons: several banks and old, established retail chains were going out of business.

 As I suggested earlier, the belt-tightening often made necessary by a recession can actually make it worse.
 It is natural to be worried.
 Not everyone can pivot into a new career if they lose their job.
 However, as I also mentioned earlier, economies go through peaks and troughs.
 Therefore, at some point things will get better.
 Nothing lasts forever...

-### Are there any bargains to be had during a recession?

-Assuming you have access to purchasing power, the answer is possibly.
-You may be able to buy cheap stocks (although you need to bear in mind that gains may be negative, tiny or very slow).

-Cheap credit may be available if the Bank of England reduces interest rates.

-The cost of goods may reduce if the Government reduces sales tax in a bid to stimulate spending.
-The UK Government reduced VAT in July 2020 and December 2008.
-However, companies do not have to pass this saving onto customers.

----

-Some questions that you might want to answer in the recession post love, just some ideas:

-* Are there any bargains to be had during a recession? (e.g. will more people who can invest in property, stocks that dip lower, buy cars cheaper or on cheap finance?)
-* What tools does the government have to help hasten the end of a recession? (spending on infrastructure projects, VAT reductions or similar to spur consumer spending?)

-Maybe also consider something like...

-* If I'm moving house during a recession should I consider staying put if my house is losing value?  - like trading a car in for a newer one, it's not really the value of the old car or the price of the new one that matters, but the cost to change from one to another.
-If this stays about the same in a recession then you're no worse off - but of course you may have less job security / other costs go higher or income lower ?